Baxter Arena: Features

 The arena currently has a fixed-seat capacity of 7,898, with 17 luxury suites, 750 club seats, and a 750-seat student section.
 It also has two separate ice sheets—one in the main arena for games, and a second that serves as a dedicated practice facility for the Mavericks.

-Unlike most venues of this type, the practice rink is the most visible to those entering through the main gate—according to Mavericks athletic director Trev Alberts, "This will probably be the first and only arena you’ll see where the focal point of the entire arena is the community ice."
+Unlike most venues of this type, the practice rink is the most visible to those entering through the main gate—according to previous Mavericks athletic director Trev Alberts, "This will probably be the first and only arena you’ll see where the focal point of the entire arena is the community ice."
 UNO has committed to provide at least a third of the venue's ice time for community purposes.

 The elevation at street level is approximately 1030 ft above sea level.

 Events

 The arena held two major curling events in 2017.
 In August was the U.S. Grand Prix of Curling, a made-for-television competition that is broadcast as Curling Night in America.
 Three months later in November, the United States Curling Association held the 2017 United States Olympic Curling Trials at the arena.

-Baxter Arena has also been used for All Elite Wrestling, as WWE has exclusive use of CHI Health Center.
+Baxter Arena is also home to LOVB Nebraska, a professional volleyball team based in Omaha.
+Matches during their opening season were played at both Liberty First Credit Union Arena and Baxter Arena, with the first game at Baxter Arena being held on Friday, March 21, 2025.